codeurjc-students/2025-MyMLB/docs/Instructions.md

 > [!IMPORTANT]
 > Navigate to the `frontend` folder.

-To execute the tests without UI feedback:
+To run the tests without UI feedback:

 ```bash
 npx cypress run
 ```

-To execute the tests with UI feedback:
+To run the tests with UI feedback:

 ```bash
 npx cypress open
 ```